What is Homestay?

 I prefer to stay up late studying when my host family are asleep, is this okay?

 If you prefer to stay up late in your room, this is okay, as long as you are quiet.
 No one appreciates being kept awake at night.
 Everyone has different sleep and study patterns, you need to work out what works best with your host.

 Do I need to inform my host if I am leaving the home?

-It is polite to inform your host that you will be heading outside, and when you intend to return.
+Yes, it is polite to inform your host that you will be heading outside and when you intend to return.
 You need to inform your host if you will not be home for any meals, and if you intend on staying out overnight.
 If you are under the age of 18 you need to be home for dinner each night, and are not allowed to stay out overnight.